Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 ## 3. Add Voice Functionality

-Upon Nexmo application creation, you define an `answer_url` [webhook](/concepts/guides/webhooks) to it.
-The `answer_url` contains the actions that will execute as soon as a call is places to the Nexmo number assigned to your Nexmo application.
-Those actions are defined in a JSON the the `answer_url` returns, which follows the structure of a [Nexmo Call Control Object (NCCO)](/voice/voice-api/ncco-reference).
+Upon Nexmo application creation, you assign an `answer_url` [webhook](/concepts/guides/webhooks) to it.
+The `answer_url` contains the actions that will execute as soon as a call is placed to the Nexmo number assigned to your Nexmo application.
+Those actions are defined in the JSON code the `answer_url` returns, which follows the structure of a [Nexmo Call Control Object (NCCO)](/voice/voice-api/ncco-reference).

 Updating the NCCO that returns from your `answer_url` changes the call functionality and allows you to add rich capabilities to your contact center application.